 This centrally located hotel offers simple, old-world hospitality with excellent fish, served with local Kerala rice.

-Kozhikode’s markets bustle with shopping options.
-Every visitor to the city cannot go without buying its great banana chips—the best place for it is Kumari Chips on Kannur Road or Sankaran Bakery on SM Street.
-Another must-buy is the Kozhikode Halwa, a soft glutinous brownish black delicacy made of flour, molasses and oil.
+The markets of Kozhikode offer a number of things to buy.
+Visitors should not miss buying banana chips which are a specuality here.
+The best places to buy these are Kumari Chips on Kannur Road or Sankaran Bakery on SM Street.
+Another must-buy/try is the Kozhikode Halwa, a soft glutinous brownish-black delicacy made of flour, molasses and oil.

 Beach Hotel, Beach Road The oldest hotel in Kozhikode, it was built in 1890 to house the Malabar English Club.
 Set against a beautiful lawn, it has just six rooms with sea views so book in advance.
 The multi-cuisine restaurant Salkara serves a mean Kozhikode biryani.